markvilar/sennet/README.md

 - Implement shaders.
 - Add event for window iconification.
 - Implement ZED messages (in separate project?).
+- Move current network system from Boost.Asio to Asio standalone.

 ## Acknowledgements
 I would like to acknowledge Yan Chernikov (TheCherno) for inspiring the system